ankouros/samakia-fabric/fabric-security/README.md

-# README.md
+# Fabric Security

-Placeholder for Samakia Fabric.
+Security-focused assets and references for Samakia Fabric.

+## Scope

+- IAM models and least-privilege guidance
+- Hardening benchmarks and checklists
+- Secrets management patterns

+## Status

+Scaffold only.
+Content will be added as practices are formalized.